rp-rs/rp2040-boot2/README.md

 } INSERT BEFORE .text;
 ```

-## Features
+## Booting from RAM

-For flash to RAM memcpy in boot2, you can specify the feature flag `ram_memcpy`, this will move all the contents from flash to RAM (up to RAM length).
+If you want the bootloader to copy your application from flash to RAM before booting, you can specify the feature flag `ram_memcpy`, this will move all the contents from flash to RAM (up to RAM length).
 Using this strategy allows for faster execution and flash availability for persistent storage.

 Additionally, you need to change your linker script in order to specify the VMAs & LMAs for all the RAM sections, as in this example